Can I be relieved of all my debts if I file bankruptcy?

 There is no such thing.
 There is no special proceeding under the Bankruptcy Code that allows a debtor with medical debt, as well as other types of debt, to file bankruptcy and only address the medical debt.
 When a person or entity files bankruptcy, all debt must be included, even debt that is disputed or owed to friends or family members.
 Typically, however, when a bankruptcy is filed by a person with medical debt, that debt will be discharged.

-Can exclude from my bankruptcy debt I owe to my friends or family members?
+Can I exclude debt I owe to my friends or family members from my bankruptcy?

 No. When a person or entity files bankruptcy, all debt is included and dealt with in the bankruptcy proceeding.
 You will be signing documents under penalties of perjury stating that you have listed all debt you owe, whether the debt is admitted, disputed or contingent.
 After the bankruptcy is completed, there is nothing that would prohibit you from repaying friends or family members if you want to.